-It’s hard enough to adapt to a new country’s language even if it is just a dialect of the same language we are used to.
-There may be small differences you need to note going from British English to American English or Australian English to British English, for example.
+It’s hard enough to adapt to a new country’s language, even if it is just a dialect of the same language we are used to.
+There may be slight differences you need to note going from British English to American English or Australian English to British English, for example.

 The adaptation process is even more complicated when someone moves from one country to another and then works for clients in yet another country.

 Many online workers have clients from all over the world, and they have to be aware of the differences in language from one country to another.
 Google is there to help with all of that, but even so, you will have to make use of that tool to conquer the language barrier.

 One of the trickiest aspects of working online in a new country is making sure that you can get paid.
 Services like PayPal and Payoneer work practically everywhere, but there may be some limitations based on where your bank account is located.

 You might think that you could simply use your banking service to make transfers, but that’s not always going to be a simple and painless process.
 Before you try to start working online, make sure you have a solid plan for getting paid and accessing those funds through a service that your clients or employers would be able to pay you with.